8 July 2000; Silver Creek, Minnesota; 0600 hrs

 "Skaara said something...he said that my parents left Earth and stayed on Abydos, and I've left Abydos to stay on Earth, at least most of the time.
 And now my mother's father has left Earth to stay on P7X-377."
 He looked up at her.
 She seemed a little surprised, but thoughtful.

 "It's not genetic, if that's what you're asking," she said.
 "At least, not the way you mean.
-On the other hand, it may be significant that all of you Ballards and Jacksons have ended up being not only researchers, but researchers who are intensely active in the field."
+On the other hand, it's not just coincidence that all of you Ballards and Jacksons have ended up being not only researchers, but researchers who are very active in the field."

 "What I'm saying," Sam said, "is that you like to be in the thick of things, where it's most exciting at the time.
 For your parents, maybe that was Abydos.
 For you, it's the SGC.
 For...Dr.
 Ballard, well, he's probably spent thirty years wondering about what he missed in 1971."